Battle of Marj al-Saffar (635)

-The Battle of Marj al-Saffar took place in 634.
+The Battle of Marj al-Saffar took place in early 635 between armies of the Rashidun Caliphate and the Byzantine Empire.
 At Damascus, Thomas, son-in-law of Byzantine Emperor Heraclius, was in charge.
-Receiving the intelligence of Khalid's march towards Damascus he prepared the defences of Damascus.
+Receiving intelligence of the Muslim commander Khalid ibn al-Walid's march towards Damascus he prepared the defences of Damascus.
 He wrote to Emperor Heraclius for reinforcement, who was at Emesa that time.
-Moreover, Thomas, in order to get more time to prepare for a siege, sent the armies to delay, or if possible, halt Khalid's march to Damascus.
+Moreover, Thomas, in order to get more time to prepare for a siege, sent the armies to delay, or if possible, halt Khalid's march on Damascus.
 One such army was defeated at the Battle of Yaqusa in mid-August 634 near Lake Tiberias 150 km from Damascus, another army that halted the Muslim advance to Damascus was defeated in the Battle of Marj al-Saffar on 23 January 635.
-It is said that Umm Hakim bint al-Harith ibn Hisham, a Muslim heroine was involved in this battle and killed seven Byzantine soldiers.
+It is said that Umm Hakim bint al-Harith ibn Hisham, a Muslim heroine, was involved in this battle and killed seven Byzantine soldiers.